 Nevertheless, whether or not to outsource software development is a decision that needs to be taken early on in a startup’s life.
 The choice can often leave founders in a quandary as to the best approach.

-At Altar.io we have worked with a number of early-stage businesses, as well as providing product innovation for larger corporates , and we have learned many lessons on how to tackle such a momentous decision.
-In this article, you’ll find a structured approach to help you decide if you should outsource software development.
+At Altar.io we’ve worked with several early-stage businesses, as well as provided product innovation for larger corporates.
+We’ve learned many lessons on how to tackle such a momentous decision.

 The Outsource-or-Not Decision Tree

 The answer to whether or not to outsource software development requires you to break that complex question down into simpler steps.